It’s quite an exciting time in the home automation industry. When we talk about home automation, the possibilities can be awe-inspiring.

 With the smart lights, the hallway to the bathroom turns dim so to help your eyes adjust easily as you make your way to the bathroom.
 But in the morning, the light will turn bright.

 Forgetting to take out the wet laundry from the washing machine is something that could quickly happen to anyone.
-Many of us have the washing machine stuck away in the basement, washroom, or the garage.
+Many of us have the washing machine stuck away in the basement, washroom, or garage.
 With the machine far away from the living room and other rooms, it can be difficult at times to hear the machine buzz, coupled with our busy life.
 You might forget to take out the washed clothes.

-However, with a Smart Laundry Reminder, you can get notified immediately the washer is done with your laundry.
+However, with a Smart Laundry Reminder, you can get notified immediately after the washer is done with your laundry.
 The smart laundry reminder is a DIY (Do it Yourself) approach for home automation.

 For the dryer, a power consumption sensor works best.
 All you need is a smart plug that measures the used power consumption.
 When it gets below 2 watts, the dryer is done!